-Frank Raia, 67, and Dio Braxton, 43, both of Hoboken, were charged with conspiracy to violate the federal Travel Act for causing the mails to be used in aid of voter bribery, contrary to New Jersey state law, during the 2013 election.
+Frank Raia, 67, and Dio Braxton, 43, both of Hoboken, were charged with conspiracy to violate the federal Travel Act for causing the mails to be used in aid of voter bribery, contrary to New Jersey state law, during the 2013 election, authorities said.

 A federal grand jury charged them today, while Lizaida Camis, a conspirator, was charged by indictment on October 17th.

-Under New Jersey law, registered voters are permitted to cast a ballot by mail rather than in-person.
+Under state law, registered voters are permitted to cast a ballot by mail rather than in-person.
 To receive a mail-in ballot, voters must complete and submit to their County Clerk’s Office an application for vote-by-mail ballot (VBM application).

 After the VBM application is processed by the County Clerk’s Office, voters receive a mail-in ballot.

 From October 2013 through November 2013, Raia allegedly instructed Braxton and other conspirators to pay certain Hoboken voters $50 if those voters applied for and cast mail-in ballots in the November 2013 Hoboken municipal election.

 Conspirators provided these voters with VBM applications and then delivered the completed VBM Applications to the Hudson County Clerk’s office, authorities said.

 After the mail-in ballots were delivered to the voters, the conspirators went to the voters’ residences and, in some cases, instructed the voters to vote for Raia and in favor of a ballot referendum relating to rent control that he supported.